 TV cold case psychic detective Noreen Renier: Orlando police investigator or exaggerator?
 Unsolved mystery actress Noreen Renier has powered her image across the internet, Facebook, and television while both fooling and deceiving millions.
 Were you taken in?
 Noreen Renier has for decades claimed to be regularly directly hired by police agencies for hundreds of unsolved crime and missing person cases.
 But hundreds of those hirings never happened along with hundreds of delusional visions and case stories she's only faked.
 Indeed, six out of six U.S. federal court judges from 2006 to 2013 have ordered judgments against Noreen Renier.
 One federal judge ruled she wasn't credible and misled his court.
 Soon after four more federal judges agreed with that ruling.
 Noreen Renier is far from what she appears.
 Noreen Renier as an "investigator for the FBI"?
 Not true.
 Never.
 The FBI and other law enforcement agencies aren't hiring Noreen Renier as a psychic detective or as a sanctioned paranormal police investigator.
 And Noreen Renier has never been paid by even a single State law enforcement forensic team to work on a case.
 And police agencies across townships, cities, counties, and entire countries avoid her discredited and delusional visions now tracked as truly dismal after four decades.
 Clearly for decades she's pushed shams about her "police work" to fool the public.
 In fact in response to previous federal court inquiries Noreen Jean Renier --back in Orlando beginning in 2013-- couldn't cite even a single police agency that had ever hired her across years.
 This came even as Noreen Renier lied about on-going police work to others.
-TV's Noreen Renier's web site and email postings show fabricated delusions of being a credible "unsolved case" psychic investigator directly hired to work on official case investigations.
+Noreen Renier's www.noreenrenier.com site and emails show fabricated delusions of being a credible "unsolved case" psychic investigator.
 She claims such work at the FBI and across dozens of U.S. states.
 But provides no specific agency names for those she claims regularly hire her.
 Why?
 Because her claims are nonsense and bold lies that she herself has showcased as bogus based on her own federal court filings.
 Think you saw her on TV solving a real police case?
 Think again --- you saw re-creations by a TV pretend-reality studio using actors and actresses.
 Indeed, even during periods when she's claimed to media as being hired by state, county, and city law enforcement agencies Noreen Renier has exaggerated and deceived.
 She herself failed to list or report even one agency as an income source across years of filings she had to file during her most recent personal bankruptcy --- her 2nd round in bankruptcy in less than 10 years.
 Apparently as a psychic she lacks foresight that she will repeatedly owe debts to many.
 Across seven different financial accounts she listed (including her many multiple checking accounts) not a single deposit came directly from a police agency for any paranormal investigative work of any kind.
 Not one.
 No wire transfers and no hiring payment checks.
 Noreen Renier's "hundreds" of direct police hiring's are a sham --- as are her hundreds of matching police cases.
 Noreen Renier clearly fabricates pretend direct police hiring's to fool people and pass herself off as a "highly credible" & "directly hired" police case investigator.
 Indeed Noreen Renier falsely pushes email connections by marketing herself as being directly paid across more than 450 cases by law enforcement agencies.
 But both those cases and direct hiring's never happened.
 Previously Noreen Renier testified she was even hired by a ghost and helped solve a mysterious case where toilets were overflowing!
 She maximizes exaggerations.
 Including book covers using the FBI official seal (without the FBI authorization to do so), along with a false cover claim that she's an "investigator for the FBI".
 Noreen Renier is neither a "highly credible" police psychic detective nor a "super psychic" medium offering amazing paranormal powers.
 Everything Noreen Renier claims seems to circle back to even more deceptions.
 Everything.
 Her paranormal ability claims and fake police hiring's are simply promotional stunts.
 Lies, lies, and more lies.
 Here are the facts.

 "Super psychic" Noreen Renier extensively lies on TV, Face book, and in public appearances including one she gave in 2012 at the Clinton Library.
 The cover of her latest book MEDIUM falsely claims she's an investigator with the FBI.
 That's a bogus exaggeration that officials at the FBI strongly deny.
 Her book even misappropriates the FBI seal on its cover for commercial purposes --- also a misuse of the FBI seal based on FBI and U.S. Department of Justice filings.
 It is such a serious matter that this type of unauthorized misuse of the FBI seal is under a stringent FBI policy that includes potential criminal actions for such misuse.
 Even on book covers.
 Since 2006 five U.S. federal court judgments have been ordered against Noreen Renier by six different federal judges in four different federal courts.
 Apparently beyond fooling the public Noreen Renier's real talent is racking up federal court rulings against herself.
 For one victim she was even ordered to pay more than $40,000.00.
 With a professional stage and TV actress background --- she even opened her own nightclub act --- Noreen Renier has also repeatedly exaggerated her academic titles and pushes paranormal abilities based on tests and results which never happened.
 Noreen Renier has received multiple checks at $5000 each and payments of far more from TV series production companies.
 She promotes fantasized events that never occurred on YouTube, Facebook, and TV episodes of Disappeared, Psychic Investigators, and Psychic Detectives.
 This massive sham by Noreen Renier was uncovered during recent private investigations, federal court litigation, and while using U.S. federal court authorized subpoena's.
 76-year old Noreen Renier (as of 1-16-2013) has also lied about working on "several" FBI investigations.
 Noreen Renier may well lack academic credentials beyond the 8th grade though she has falsely posed as a college "adjunct faculty" member.
 In March 2011 a federal judge ruled Noreen Renier was not credible and had misled his Court.
 Four months later another U.S. judge ruled against Renier again, agreeing with the first.
 And on April 18, 2012 a court immediately under the U.S. Supreme Court also rejected Noreen Renier's attempt to overturn her "not credible" federal court ruling.